Daniduran-dev/smashing-magazine/Readme.md

 ![screenshot](images/screenshot.PNG)

 This project shows the format of designing the layout of a webpage using HTML semantics element and various shades of color gray to structure out the smashing website webpage.
+We did a heatmap of the main areas of the page.
+We followed the order of importance and applied the style attributes.
+After this we applied the fonts and focused on the content of every area.
+Doing it this way we could focused more in the layout and design of the page.

 ## Built With

-- html, css, javascript
+- html, css
 - vscode

 ## Live Demo